When a Child Loses His First Tooth: 4 Helpful Aftercare Tips

 ❙ We regularly assess how the content in this article aligns with current scientific literature and expert recommendations in order to provide the most up-to-date research.

-Like other important milestones, such as the first word or first steps, when a child loses his first tooth is usually a memorable moment.
+When a child loses his first tooth is usually a memorable moment.
 If your child has a loose tooth or is close to the age of losing their first tooth, you may have some questions.
 In this article, we tell you everything you need to know about the loss of milk teeth.

 Why do Milk Teeth Fall Out?